-If you're already enjoying the benefits of a plant-based diet; that's fantastic!
+If you're already enjoying the benefits of a plant-based diet, that's fantastic!
 You're several steps ahead of the game!
 But if not, you might want to reconsider.

 Here's what's in it for you:

 Researchers from Japan, who reviewed over 250 studies, found that consuming a plant-based diet was associated with low blood pressure.
-These researchers found that a veg diet could be a useful means for reducing blood pressure.

-According to the National Cancer Institute, colorectal cancer is the third most common type of cancer in the United States.
+According to the National Cancer Institute, colorectal cancer is the third most common cancer in the United States.
 Changing your diet to a plant-based diet reduces your risk by 22 percent according to the JAMA internal medicine journal.
-Teenage girls and young women who consume plant-based foods high in fiber also benefit by reducing their risk of breast cancer later in life, according to results from an analysis of more than 90,000 women from the Nurses' Health Study.
+Teenage girls and young women who consume plant-based foods high in fiber also benefit by reducing their risk of breast cancer later in life, according to an analysis of more than 90,000 women from the Nurses' Health Study.

-It reduces your risk of diabetes complications
+6. It reduces your risk of diabetes complications:

 Choosing only plant-based foods can help reduce potential complications related to diabetes.
-According to the Mayo Clinic, eating a diet rich in vegetables, fruits, whole grains, legumes, and nuts can improve blood-sugar control and make a diabetic's body more responsive to insulin.
+According to the Mayo Clinic, eating a diet rich in vegetables, fruits, whole grains, legumes, and nuts can improve blood sugar control and make a diabetic's body more responsive to insulin.